Exploration of Semantic Model¶

 You first decide to explore the Model.
 As you open the Model tab, you start exploring the structure of the Data Product, gaining insights into the connections and dependencies across datasets.

-The Graph view offers a visual representation of the 'Product360' semantic model, showcasing how logical tables and entities are interconnected, with key metrics highlighting their relationships.
+The Graph view offers a visual representation of the 'Product Affinity' semantic model, showcasing how logical tables and entities are interconnected, with key metrics highlighting their relationships.

 .
 This convention and visual representation make it easy to understand the relationships and dependencies within the data model.

-Here you gain access to specific information about table structures, columns, data types, and relationships, deepening your understanding of how data is stored and connected within the Data Product.
-The Overview section gives you additional details, such as the Lens model’s name and user groups (default), and the API scopes give the info on the level of access given to the users included in the group and the redacted fields for data security.
+The 'Overview' section gives you additional details, such as the Lens model’s name and user groups (default), and the API scopes give the info on the level of access given to the users included in the group and the redacted fields for data security.
 Here, the group includes *, which means everyone provides access to all other members.

 The schema section shares the following details: